sykdan/puzzle_prism/README.en.md

 - Windows using Oculus (Rift and Quest) or SteamVR (all others)
 - Android-based headsets (e.g. Quest)
 - Some Chromium browsers using WebXR

-To build for android you'll need tbe Android SDK and Java 17.
+To build for android you'll need the Android SDK and Java 17.
 Consult Godot documentation for setup instructions.